gsmith85/SeuratJS/README.md

 ##Authors and Contributors

 SeuratJS is the work of Greg Smith (@gsmith85).
 A special thanks to Scott Werner (@swerner) for being a second pair of eyes.

-I would hugely appreciate if people contribute!
+I would hugely appreciate if people contribute.
 If you find a bug, report it.
 If you want to write some code, hack it.
 If you want to make suggestions, I'm all ears.
+Let's build something awesome together!